owncloud/ocis/docs/extensions/settings/glossary.md

 ### Settings Bundle

 - Collection of related settings
-- Registered by an ocis extension
+- Registered by an oCIS extension

 ### Settings Value